ulywae/ButtonPoll/README.md

----

 ## ButtonPoll (Input Engine)

-ButtonPoll is an input management library (buttons & switches) designed specifically for mission-critical and high-reliability industrial automation systems.
+A lightweight, non-blocking input handler for buttons and selectors with event-based callbacks.

 ## Why Use This?